 Westport was my second stop on a wonderful two-week Ireland road trip with my son.
-We began our Ireland adventure in Dublin and after a few days exploring the capital and largest city of Ireland, we drove to Westport.
-It’s an easy and beautiful three-hour drive from Dublin to Westport.
+We began our adventure in Dublin and after a few days exploring the capital and largest city of Ireland, we drove to Westport.
+It’s an easy, beautiful three-hour drive from Dublin to Westport.
 And it was one of my favorite towns we visited.

-Visit Westport House and Pirate Adventure Park
+1. Visit Westport House

 The most important aspect of the property is the 18th Century Westport House, which is privately owned and operated by Jeremy Browne (The 11th Marquess of Sligo) and his family.

 The first thing we did when we arrived in Westport was head to the Westport House for a tour of the home.

-There are fields of sheep, rides for smaller kids and a great restaurant; Gracy’s, owned by Alannah Browne, youngest daughter of Lord and Lady Altamont.
-Gracy’s is named after Grace O’Malley, the Pirate Queen, who is Alannah’s 14th Great Grandmother in direct descendant.
-They are known for their delicious pizza (gluten free as well) and cakes.
+There are fields of sheep, rides for smaller kids, and a great restaurant; Gracy’s, owned by Alannah Browne, youngest daughter of Lord and Lady Altamont.
+Gracy’s is named after Grace O’Malley, the Pirate Queen, who is Alannah’s 14th Great Grandmother and direct descendant.

 When visiting Westport House, plan for a full day to truly enjoy everything the property has to offer!